-In Sri Lanka, there were not many school clubs to join.
+During high school in Sri Lanka, I did not receive the chance to join the clubs and societies due to generational bias.
 So, when I arrived at the University of Adelaide, I was determined to join as many clubs as possible.
 One of these was the Social Club, of which I am now the President.
 Through this club, I started developing leadership and teamwork skills.
 I encourage everyone in the team to give their input, and all ideas are appreciated.

 We organised activities for Harmony Day, RUOK?
 Day and Youth Week, where we raised money for cancer research.
 Mental health is a significant issue for students, so we organised Destress Days, where students can participate in pot painting, art, and dance therapy.

 - Before you consider studying abroad, seek advice from your agents about living in Australia or connect with other international students via social media and community forums or read blogs.